-In this Affirmative Action Plan, the College combined the Customized Training job category with Faculty- Temporary.
-This is a change from the 2020-2022 Affirmative Action Plan.
-The change was necessary because Customized Training is such a small group of employees that have job assignments at varying times during the academic year.
-It is more appropriate to capture those employees with Faculty-Temporary.
+In this Affirmative Action Plan, the College combined the Customized Training job category with Faculty -Temporary.
+This was necessary because Customized Training is such a small group of employees that have job assignments at varying times during the academic year.
+It is more appropriate to capture those employees with Faculty - Temporary.

-In Appendix F. the Utilization Goals indicates if a job category by protected group or veterans is underutilized.
+The Utilization Analysis indicates if a job category by protected group is underutilized.